adamkielar/adamkielar.github.io/_posts/2022-12-29-how-to-use-openid--connect-identity-tokens-to-authenticate-circleci-jobs-with-azure.md

 ---
 layout: post
 title: "How to use OpenID Connect identity tokens to authenticate CircleCI jobs with Azure"
+description: "Learn how to authenticate CircleCI jobs with Azure using OpenID Connect identity tokens.
+A step-by-step guide on setting up secure authorization for your CI/CD pipeline."
 tags: ["azure", "circleci", "openid"]
 ---